ulanbator65/old-version/a-kanban.md

 Backlog
 ---------------
+Getting a lot of errors when fetching miner data in Xuni Miner

+Calculate cost for each leg in XenBlocks history using saved cost per hour

 In the Instance Table view: reset XUNI count also when block count is reset, but skip super.

 In the Miner Group view: include historic values for cost per hour in the cost calculation